TutorFx/vs-contabil/README.md

 Nuxt-icon was used for the icons.
 This allows for the use of a wide variety of icons easily and efficiently.

+#### 🎨 @nuxtjs/google-fonts

+This feature adds Google Fonts to the landing page with the better practices to improve the page speed.

 ## 🎯 Final considerations

 This architecture allows for a clear separation of responsibilities and facilitates the maintenance and expansion of the application in the future.
 Additionally, the integration with Google Sheets offers a convenient and efficient way to manage user data.
 And of course, it's `FREE` 💸